 Where Kindle owns the battle

 - Kindle makes it convenient to carry, while still being compact.
-This makes it super convenient for using during travel.
+This makes it very convenient for use during travel.

 - Kindle can hold a library of books without any extra weight.
 Many people, being avid readers, opt to carry Kindles over paperbacks because they can read three or four different books, while only carrying one item.
 If you tried to carry around multiple books, it would get very heavy, annoying and probably require a backpack.

 - You can get a Kindle book anywhere, anytime.
-As long as you have internet connection, you can buy any Kindle book.
-If you want a paperback, you have to go to a book store and purchase one or order one online and wait for it to arrive.
-Kindle makes it super easy to have a book you want to read right now.
+If you have an internet connection you can get one.
+If you want a paperback, you have to go to a bookstore and purchase one or order one online and wait for it to arrive.
+Kindle makes it super easy to have a book you desire to read.